 One of the essential tasks in beginning or upgrading an entrepreneurial endeavor is to select the appropriate business structure.
 All businesses will adopt one of the following, the sole proprietorship, the partnership, the corporation or the limited liability company.
 Each has pros and cons which should be evaluated prior to making this decision.
 Here at Speedy, it is assumed that either the corporation or the limited liability has been selected since you are at this stage and are now choosing which structure.
 Speedy is a formation service and will not make any specific recommendations as to the type of structure to choose.

 Both the corporation and the limited liability company offer liability protection for the owners.
 One chief difference is the way that each entity is taxed.
-The owners of the corporation are taxed twice, once at the corporate level and then when passed through to the owners.
+The owners of the corporation are taxed twice, once at the corporate level and then when passed through to the owners, unless the corporation elects to be treated as an S corporation, flowing the profits down to the owners and getting taxed only once.
 The limited liability company profits are passed through to the owners and taxed only once.
 In regards to fringe benefits, such as health care, life insurance, retirement packages, etc. the corporation receives favorable tax treatment in regards to the deductibility of such expenses and are not considered income to the employee.
 The IRS defines the term employee restrictively and for the owner of a business to be termed an employee, the entity must be a corporation.
 The owner of the limited liability company, not classified as an employee, must include the cost of the fringe benefit as gross income.

 |Entity Type||Rules of Ownership||Personal Liability of Owners||Income Tax Treatment||Documents Needed for Formation||Business Management||Capital Contributions|